Rishibalani3/ThinkSync/DEPLOYMENT_FIXES.md

 - Set `path: "/"` to ensure cookie is sent with all requests
 - Set `saveUninitialized: true` to ensure session is created before authentication

+### 2a.
+Partitioned Cookie Attribute (`thinkSyncBE/app.js`)
+- Added middleware to inject `Partitioned` attribute into session cookies
+- **CRITICAL**: Modern browsers (Chrome 127+, Firefox) require `Partitioned` for third-party cookies
+- Without this attribute, cookies will be rejected by the browser
+- The middleware intercepts Set-Cookie headers and adds `; Partitioned` to session cookies

 ### 3. CORS Configuration (`thinkSyncBE/app.js`)
 - Updated to support multiple origins (comma-separated)
 - Added proper headers for credentials